 The Total Pension Liability is based on the Individual Entry Age Normal actuarial cost method as described in GASB Statement No. 67.
-Calculations were made as of December 31, 2022 and were based on December 31, 2022 data.
-The current year actuarial assumptions utilized are based on the assumptions used in the December 31, 2022 actuarial funding valuation which were based on the results of an actuarial experience study performed in 2020.
-The prior year actuarial assumptions utilized were based on the assumptions used in the December 31, 2021 actuarial funding valuation which were based on the results of an actuarial experience study performed in 2020.
-All assumptions selected were determined to be reasonable and represent expectations of future experience for the fund.
+Calculations were made as of December 31, 2023 and were based on December 31, 2023 data.
+The current year actuarial assumptions utilized for this report are based on the assumptions used in the December 31, 2023 actuarial funding valuation which were based on the results of an actuarial experience study performed in 2020, unless otherwise specified in this report.
+The detailed results of this analysis are given in the 2020 experience study report.
+Complete details on assumptions are available in the December 31, 2023 funding valuation report for the Plan.
+All assumptions selected were determined to be reasonable and represent our expectations of future experience for the fund.